The United States population is aging rapidly, and cases of ageism are more common throughout the nation.

 Who Experiences Ageism?

-Like other forms of prejudice and discrimination, the denial of human rights based on age impacts not only the victim but also those around them.
+Like other forms of prejudice and discrimination, denying human rights based on age impacts the victim and those around them.

 Where Does Ageism Occur?